cabalex/dlr-virtual-queue/README.md

 - MMRR was copied from Web Slinger's virtual queue, and maintains its relative path URLs.
 - Rise of the Resistance is the only Virtual Queue to use "ambient" animations (differentiated into `humorAnimUrls` and `idleAnimUrls`), of which there are 6 "humor" animations and 9 "idle" animations.
 You can view them under "Rise of the Resistance - Ambient".
 - The internal name for the Haunted Mansion Holiday VQ is "villainsGrove"... meaning it was meant to be used for that attraction during Oogie Boogie Bash at some point.
-- World of Color naming conventions imply they tested having VQ use Yellow and Blue entrances for Season of Light, the holiday version (`woc-sol`), and found it worked well enough to keep using it.
+- I'm unsure if World of Color was supposed to use different animations during Season of Light (`woc-sol`), as no other files for other iterations of the show (One, Happiness, etc) exist in the files. `woc-yellow` remains from when World of Color used to have different boarding groups for the Yellow and Blue entrances (now they're combined).
 - All virtual queues have an unused second tagline that does not change.
   - (0) _Your virtual wait has begun._
   - (1-4) _Boarding group waiting to be called_